JuliaServices/Match.jl/README.md

 ### Regular Expressions

 Julia has regular expressions already, of course.
-PatternMatch builds on them by allowing binding, by treating patterns like functions.
+Match builds on them by allowing binding, by treating patterns like functions.

 ```julia